Mayor of Rushcliffe

 In law there is no position of Mayoress or Mayor's consort within the Borough.
 Quite obviously, the accepted term Mayoress relates to the wife or female consort of the Mayor.
 The term "Mayor's Consort" would normally refer to the husband or male companion of a Lady Mayor.
 The Mayoress or Mayor's consort will normally accompany the Mayor to outside functions, but on no occasion should they attend a function on behalf of the Mayor - on these occasions the Deputy Mayor would normally attend.

-The Council does not have a civic car and civic transport is provided in one of three ways - the Mayor uses his/her own transport, the use of a hired civic car, or the Mayor's Secretary provides transport.
+The Council does not have a civic car and civic transport is provided in one of two ways - the Mayor uses his/her own transport or the use of a hired civic car.
 The Council grants a personal allowance each year to the Mayor and Deputy Mayor to meet any incidental out of pocket expenses during the year of office.

 The Mayor's charity